A Little About Me…

 In 2017, I was honored with the prestigious Lenna Endowed Visiting Professorship at St. Bonaventure University in Olean, NY, and gave a keynote address at the International Thomas Merton Society’s biannual conference.
 In the fall of 2018, I was selected to be one of eight international writers in residence at Sun Yat-sen University in Guangzhou, China.
 And in 2012 and 2019, I was a resident scholar at the Collegeville Institute at St. John’s University in Minnesota.

-In addition to interviews on NPR’s “Talk of the Nation” and local radio programs such as Oregon Public Broadcasting’s “Think Out Loud,” I’ve done podcasts for Poetry magazine, Late Night Library, City Lights Bookstore, and Urban Roots.
+Appearances: In addition to interviews on NPR’s “Talk of the Nation” and local radio programs such as Oregon Public Broadcasting’s “Think Out Loud,” I’ve done podcasts for Poetry magazine, Late Night Library, City Lights Bookstore, and Urban Roots.
 I’ve also spoken on aspects of writing, peace and justice, and other subjects at many conferences, including the Association of Writers & Writing Programs (AWP) Conference, the International Thomas Merton Society Conference, the Building Cultures of Peace Conference, the Northwest Independent Scholars Association Conference, the Ooligan Press Write to Publish Conference, and the Portland Book Festival.
+For upcoming appearances and events, click here.

 In addition to serving as a mentor for emerging writers and a summer writing coach for the Collegeville Institute, I work as an independent writing consultant.
 My work with individual writers has led to the publication of numerous books, articles, and prize-winning essays.
 In 2021, I helped with the translation of the German version of Robert Lax’s 33 Poems.